-The costs currently budgeted for the construction of the Humboldt Forum are 644 million euros, of which the Federal Government will pay 532 million and the State of Berlin 32 million euros.
+The costs currently budgeted for the construction of the Humboldt Forum are 682 million euros, of which the Federal Government will pay 570 million and the State of Berlin 32 million euros.
 Reconstruction of the Baroque façades is financed exclusively by donations in the sum of 80 million euros from private sponsors.
-An additional amount of around 20 million euros has also been donated for 'optional construction' (complete historical reconstruction of the dome and inner Portals 2, 3 and 4 with passageways).
-It is currently anticipated that a further 33 million euros will be spent before final completion and settlement of the construction project, bringing the total cost of the project to 677 million euros.
+An additional amount of around 17 million euros has also been donated for 'optional construction' (complete historical reconstruction of the dome and inner Portals 2, 3 and 4 with passageways).